 Plastic Pallet Pooling

 Pallet pooling companies manage pallet storage for you.
-In lieu of buying your own pallets, pallet pooling allows you to rent them from a shared pool.
+In lieu of buying your own pallets, this option allows you to rent them from a shared pool.

 If your business relies on various pallet applications including one-way and multi-trip shipping, it may be easier to purchase your own pallets.
 Below, we explore two benefits and two downsides of utilizing plastic pallet pooling programs.

-Benefit of Pooling: No Maintenance or Pallet Recovery Necessary
+Benefit #2: No Maintenance or Pallet Recovery Necessary

 Pallet pooling allows you to reduce the costs of additional storage, and the staff for those facilities.
-Additionally, with pallet pooling, you may experience lower transportation costs as the service manages pallet retrieval and recovery.
+Additionally, you may experience lower transportation costs as the service manages pallet retrieval and recovery.

 While the prices per pallet appear low and manageable, you experience continual billing throughout the duration of your pallet pooling enrollment for pallets used in addition to un-recovered pallets.
 However, when you opt to purchase new or used plastic pallets, you experience a one-time pallet payment and only pay costs associated with shipping and occasional pallet maintenance.
 If you are capable of recovering and re-using your purchased pallets within your supply chain, you can see a significant reduction in your Total Cost of Business.